-Recent increases in prices have caused price-earnings ratios to increase for more than half of the S&P 500 economic sectors.
-Due to negative or negligible earnings, the consumer cyclical, information technology, and telecommunications sectors all have unreliable PE ratios.
-Otherwise, the materials and utilities sectors have risen the most, to 47.4 and 52.3, respectively.
-The PE for the consumer staples sector has been cut nearly in half, from 31.1 to 20.6, due to sharp declines in stock prices (figure 8, top panel).
+Recent increases in prices have caused price-earnings ratios to increase for around half of the S&P 500 economic sectors.
+Due to negative or negligible earnings, the consumer cyclical and information technology sectors have unreliable PE ratios.
+Otherwise, the materials and utilities sectors have risen the most, to 41.1 and 49.0, respectively.
+The PE for the consumer staples sector has been cut nearly in half, from 31.1 to 19.6, due to declines in stock prices (figure 8, top panel).

 Over the last five years, earnings per share for the S&P 500 has decreased an average of 6.4 percent per year, and operating earnings per share has fallen 4.0 percent per year.
 The industrial sector was the only sector to experience a positive average annual growth in earnings, and that was only 1.6 percent.
 Energy and health care, the two sectors which had previously strong earnings growth in 2001, saw their earnings drop significantly in 2002.
-Both earnings and operating earnings greatly increased for the information technology sector last year, but those results are skewed by the infinitesimal earnings per share for the sector in 2001 (figure 8, middle and lower panels).
+Both earnings and operating earnings increased rapidly for the information technology sector last year, but those results are skewed by the infinitesimal earnings per share for the sector in 2001 (figure 8, middle and lower panels).

-The analysts surveyed by Thomson Financial/First Call expect a 5.9 percent increase in earnings for the S&P 500 in the second quarter of 2003, and a 12.4 percent increase for calendar year 2003, though both numbers have fallen sharply since last autumn.
-In the second quarter, the growth of earnings are expected to be greatest for the energy and technology sectors, while earnings for the utilities and capital goods are expected to fall.
-Much of the growth in earnings in 2003 is expected in the second half of the year, though Thomson analysts are still concerned about the hazy picture for the latter part of 2003 (figure 9).
+The analysts surveyed by Thomson Financial/First Call expect a 13.4 percent increase in earnings for the S&P 500 in the third quarter of 2003, and a 13.7 percent increase for calendar year

+2003.
+In the third quarter, the growth of earnings are expected to be greatest for the energy and technology sectors, while earnings for the telecom and utilities sectors are expected to fall.
+Though most numbers are down slightly since January, the relatively small decreases in the projections are seen as a positive sign for earnings growth (figure 9).

-The macro projections from strategists for the growth of earnings for the Standard and Poor's 500 index over the next two years have been revised upward to 9.8 percent in the first quarter of 2003.
-The S&P 500 trailing price-earnings ratio decreased from 31.9 in the fourth quarter of 2002 to 28.5 in the first quarter of 2003.
-During the first quarter, the price-earnings ratio for the Russell 2000 index decreased to 19.5 from 28.6.
-The 2003 second quarter forecast for the S&P 500 forward price-to-operating-earnings ratio, using bottom-up forecasts from analysts, increased to 17.9 from 15.8 in the first quarter (figure 10).
+The macro projections from strategists for the growth of earnings for the Standard and Poor's 500 index over the next two years have been revised upward to 14.6 percent in the second quarter of 2003.
+The S&P 500 trailing price-earnings ratio increased from 28.0 in the first quarter to 28.6 in the second quarter.
+During the second quarter, the price-earnings ratio for the Russell 2000 index increased to 26.8 from 24.6.
+The 2003 second quarter forecast for the S&P 500 forward price-to-operating-earnings ratio, using bottom-up forecasts from analysts, decreased to 17.3 from 17.7 in the first quarter (figure 10).